 After You Speak Matters Too

-Speaking anxiety isn't just something you cure beforehand.
+Speaking anxiety isn't just something you address beforehand.
 It is something you work on afterward too.
 Far too many people make mistakes after the event is over that contribute to future speaking anxiety.
 Once you're done with the event, whether it was speaking in front of a large group or simply trying to talk to others in a public setting, you need to make sure you're continuing to do the activities that will keep that anxiety from coming back.
 Consider the following ideas:

 - Positive Thinking Exercises You should also do whatever it takes to make sure that you're learning to think positively.
 One exercise you can consider is forcing yourself to write down a minimum of 15 specific, positive things that came from the event.
 It'll be hard, but that's the point - learning to find out the genuinely positive things instead of letting your brain focus on all of the negatives.